glennliu/Hierarchical-Localization/README.md

 # hloc - the hierarchical localization toolbox

 This is my adopted version of the hierarchical localization.
 It is used to evaluate our self-collected RGB-D dataset.
-I write a simple wrapper to evaluate the multi-session loop closure performance.
-For the orignal version, please refer to their original repository.
+I write a simple wrapper to evaluate the multi-agent and multi-session loop closure performance.
+For the orignal HLoc, please refer to its original repository.

 ## Introduction
 This is `hloc`, a modular toolbox for state-of-the-art 6-DoF visual localization.
 It implements [Hierarchical Localization](https://arxiv.org/abs/1812.03506), leveraging image retrieval and feature matching, and is fast, accurate, and scalable.
 This codebase combines and makes easily accessible years of research on image matching and Structure-from-Motion.